utkusen/wholeaked/README.md

 **File Hash:** SHA256 hash of the file.
 All file types are supported.

-**Binary:** The signature is directly added to the binary. *Almost* all filetypes are supported.
+**Binary:** The signature is directly added to the binary. *Almost* all file types are supported.

 **Metadata:** The signature is added to a metadata section of a file.
 Supported file types: PDF, DOCX, XLSX, PPTX, MOV, JPG, PNG, GIF, EPS, AI, PSD

-**Watermark:** An invisible signature is inserted to the text.
+**Watermark:** An invisible signature is inserted into the text.
 Only PDF files are supported.

 # Installation